ajcipolle/sharkattack/README.md

 # sharkattack

-We are looking at shark attacks around the world, predicting the likelyhood of a fatality or injury based on location and other features.
+We are looking at shark attacks around the world, predicting the likelyhood of a fatality based on location and other features.